goenning/goenning/_posts/2016/2016-02-10-simple-server-side-cache-for-expressjs.md

 Another option to solve most of this issues is using a distributed cache service like [Redis](http://redis.io/).
 It could be done with a single npm module [express-redis-cache](https://www.npmjs.com/package/express-redis-cache) that already implements the Express a middleware.

+## Live example

+The full code is available at [Glitch](https://glitch.com/edit/#!/server-side-cache-express), which can be run online to see the live result.

 ## Full code

 ~~~javascript